Sun, Sand & Sea in Diani Beach

 Likoni Ferry

-On the train to Mombasa, a fellow passenger recommended that we stayed at the guest house where she worked.
+On the train to Mombasa, a fellow passenger recommended that we stay at the guest house where she worked.
 I looked it up quickly and it didn’t seem so bad, plus it was quite affordable, so I cancelled my plans to stay elsewhere and booked our rooms at the guest house.

 The next morning, she offered to take us around some parts of Mombasa.
 It was a generous offer which we all greatly appreciated.
 The first place she took us to was the Mama Ngina Waterfront.

-Here, we spent our time promenading along the waterfront, doing a little souvenir shopping and people watching.
+Here, we spent our time promenading along the waterfront, doing a little souvenir shopping and people-watching.
 It was a very fun walk, which we capped with fresh coconut water and a tuk-tuk ride to Fort Jesus, a fort built in the 1500s to protect the old port of Mombasa.

 After spending some time at Fort Jesus, we headed back to the guest house, packed our bags and got into an Uber to the Likoni Ferry Station.
 Because Uber was charging nearly 20 times the price to cross the ferry in the car, we decided it was best (and much faster) to cross on foot.